 When considering your family’s future, one of the most common questions is: How much does estate planning cost?
 In Texas, a basic estate plan usually costs a couple of thousand dollars, while more complex plans can exceed $5,000, depending on your goals and how much customization your plan requires.
 Estate planning may feel like a significant investment, but it allows you to protect your legacy and prevent your loved ones from dealing with unnecessary stress.

-At Lewis Law Firm PLLC, we believe estate planning should feel approachable, understandable, and worth every penny.
+At Henington Lewis Law Firm PLLC, we believe estate planning should feel approachable, understandable, and worth every penny.
 Our firm helps individuals and families in Texas design thoughtful estate and legacy plans tailored to their needs.
-We founded Lewis Law Firm PLLC to simplify complex legal matters and show that everyone should have an effective and efficient estate plan regardless of wealth.
+We founded Henington Lewis Law Firm PLLC to simplify complex legal matters and show that everyone should have an effective and efficient estate plan regardless of wealth.
 We focus on clear communication, compassionate service, and strategic planning to ensure you feel informed and empowered.

 What is the cost of estate planning?
 To get a handle on costs, you need to understand the steps in the estate planning process—creating instructions that determine what happens to your property, responsibilities, and health care decisions if you become medically incapacitated or die.